The UKs Fraud Prevention Service Bamboo

 • for:

-i) counterparties in high risk territories or industry sectors; and
+i) counterparties in high-risk territories or industry sectors; and

-we seek specific confirmations of compliance with the Act.
-Bamboo will terminate arrangements with any such counterparty that is not prepared to provide such confirmations;
+ii) our major counterparties, we seek specific confirmations of compliance with the Act.
+Bamboo will seek to terminate arrangements with any such counterparty that is not prepared to provide such confirmations;

-• we undertake employee education to help them develop a good understanding of the modern form of slavery and human trafficking risks and ensure awareness of the need for vigilance in our dealings with our counterparties, potentially our customers and supply chains.
+• we undertake colleague education to help them develop a good understanding of the modern form of slavery and human trafficking risks and ensure awareness of the need for vigilance in our dealings with our counterparties, potentially our customers and supply chains.
 Our colleagues also receive anti-money laundering and bribery training on an annual basis to help them understand the wider picture surrounding human slavery and highlight the risks;

 • our internal Quality Assurance team reviews calls and can provide feedback on any suspicions of forced labour during interactions with our customers.